meetpatel1111/one-click-k8s-deployment-azure/Documents/DELETE_WORKFLOW_DETAILED.md

 ## 4. Parameters in Detail

 ### `environment`
-Defines which cluster context is used.
+Defines which AKS cluster context is used.
 By separating dev and test environments, the workflow prevents accidental cross-environment deletions.
 For example, removing apps from dev does not affect test.

 ### `apps_to_delete`